gmlc-dispatches/dispatches/docs/models/fossil/ustg.rst

 Variables Used
 --------------

-The Electrolyzer Model uses the follow variables:
+The Ultra Supercritical Thermal Generator Model uses the follow variables:

 ================ ====== ============================================================================
 Variable         Name   Notes